Nicola_Godman_Rustique_©️TBP_2025-11

 Performance and publication made in relation to the pop-up park Zomerpark in Amsterdam's business district the Zuidas.
 For the duration of ten days, the character Zuidas Cowboy investigated country culture in and around Zomerpark.

-The publication tells the story of Zuidas Cowboy's sejour, with contributions by feminist art critic Sietske Roorda and historian Maarten Zwiers.
+The publication tells the story of Zuidas Cowboy's sejour in image/text diary form, with essays by feminist art critic Sietske Roorda (Performing Gender as a Cowboy on the Zuidas) and historian Maarten Zwiers (The Contested Frontier and the Cowboy Myth).
 Design by Bram van den Berg.

 Photo documentation: ©The Book Photographer